 Vehicle registration fees receivables represent vehicle registration fee receipts in the 60 days subsequent to the Transportation Authority's fiscal year-end relating to the prior year's registration activity.
 The Transportation Authority has contracted with the California Department of Motor Vehicles for collection and distribution of the vehicle registration fees.
 The Department of Motor Vehicles receives an administrative fee for providing this service.
-The Transportation Authority records vehicle registration fee revenues net of such fees.
+The Transportation Authority records vehicle registration fees.